• Skip to primary navigation

 git tag <tag name> <branch name>

-Note: If you make a change to a branch, it will not show up in any other branches.
+Note: If you change a branch, it will not appear in any other branches.
 Because the branch is separate from all other branches.

 How To Tag Specific Commit In Git?